ImperialCollegeLondon/VE2-Distribution/README.md

 ## Known Issues

+- **Graphics:**
+  URP settings don't seem to carry across correctly when installing VE2, so the rendering and lighting may be a little jank

 - **Grabbables:**
    If you join a session where a grabbable object has already been grabbed and dropped, and then pick it up and drop it again, the grab/drop action is overridden.